SAVING THE MONARCH BUTTERFLY

 BACKGROUND

 In the United States and southern Canada, monarchs are ambassadors of nature in people's gardens and symbols of summertime outdoors.
-In Mexico, the beloved butterflies arrive for the winter during Day of the Dead celebrations where they symbolize the souls of the departed.
+In Mexico the beloved butterflies arrive for the winter during Day of the Dead celebrations, where they symbolize the souls of the departed.

-Yet these butterflies, once a familiar sight, are plummeting toward extinction due to landscape-scale threats from pesticides, development and climate change.
+Yet these migrating butterflies, once a familiar sight, are plummeting toward extinction due to landscape-scale threats from pesticides, development and climate change.
 That's why the Center is working hard to win them protection under the U.S. Endangered Species Act and to safeguard them from pesticides.

 OUR CAMPAIGN